PeraltaFrian/photo-sharing/README.md

-# Photo Sharing App – Web Security Assignment:
+# Phase 1 - Photo Sharing App – Web Security Assignment:

 A simple photo sharing web application where users can upload, view, and like images.
 I have not included  Community-focused features like follow at Phase 1 of the assignment.